Hilbert transform, spectral filters and option pricing: Error convergence of the pricing procedure

 \subsection{Double\,-barrier options with the unfiltered Spitzer identity}

 The original pricing procedure for double-barrier options shows polynomial convergence for all processes, even those whose characteristic function decays exponentially.
 The main difference between the pricing procedure for single and double-barrier options is the presence of the fixed-point algorithm and in this section we show how this causes the polynomial error convergence.
-As shown in Section \ref{sec:Errperf_Sing}, with an exponentially decaying characteristic functions the factorisation has exponential error convergence.
+As shown in Section~\ref{sec:Errperf_Sing}, with an exponentially decaying characteristic functions the factorisation has exponential error convergence.
 In addition we multiply the input to the fixed-point algorithm by the characteristic function, which means that it is exponentially bounded as $|\xi|\rightarrow\infty$.
 Provided the input function to the first iteration of the fixed-point algorithm is exponentially bounded, the error on the output of the initial decomposition is exponentially bounded.
 However, the decomposition operation is equivalent to multiplying the function in the $x$ domain by either $\mathbf{1}_{\mathbb{R}_+}(x)$ or $\mathbf{1}_{\mathbb{R}_-}(x)$, which introduces a jump into the output functions.
-Due to the Gibbs phenomenon, this means that the output function from the decomposition decays as $O(1/\xi)$ as $\xi\rightarrow\infty$.
+Due to the Gibbs phenomenon, this means that the output function from the decomposition decays as $O(1/\xi)$ as $|\xi|\rightarrow\infty$.
 The effect of this is that the input function to the second iteration of the fixed-point algorithm is no longer exponentially bounded and so, according to \cite{Stenger1993} and \cite{Feng2008}, the error from the truncation of the infinite sum in Eq.~(\ref{eq:HilbSincApprox}) to give Eq.~(\ref{eq:HilbSincApproxTrunc}) is no longer exponentially bounded.
 A bound for this error is

-where $c_1, c_2$ and $c_3$ are positive constants.
 Therefore, using the fixed-point algorithm with more than one iteration means that the error is no longer exponentially bounded.
 The bound shown in Eq.~(\ref{eq:decompbound}) is $O(1/M)$.
 However, the error of the pricing procedure actually decays as $O(1/M^2)$; this better performance may be due to the alternating nature of the Fourier coefficients.